Transition from Ming to Qing: Second Joseon campaign (1636–1637)

 The Later Jin had forced Joseon to open markets near the borders because its conflicts with Ming had brought economic hardship and starvation to Jin subjects.
 Joseon was also forced to transfer suzerainty of the Warka tribe to Jin.
 Furthermore, a tribute of 100 horses, 100 tiger and leopard skins, 400 bolts of cotton, and 15,000 pieces of cloth was to be extracted and gifted to the Jin Khan.
 King Injo's brother was sent to deliver this tribute.
 However, in later letters to the Joseon king, Hong Taiji would complain that the Koreans did not behave as if they had lost, and were not abiding by the terms of the agreement.
 Joseon merchants and markets continued to trade with Ming and actively aided Ming subjects by providing them with grain and rations.
 Hong Taiji rebuked them, saying that the food of Joseon should only be fed to Joseon subjects.

 Prior to the invasion, Hong Taiji sent princes Abatai, Jirgalang, and Ajige to secure the coastal approaches to Korea, so that Ming could not send reinforcements.
 On 9 December 1636, Hong Taiji led Manchu, Mongol, and Han Chinese Banners against Joseon.
 Chinese support was particularly evident in the army's artillery and naval contingents.
 The defected Ming mutineer Kong Youde, ennobled as the Qing's Prince Gongshun, joined the attacks on Ganghwa and Ka ("Pidao").
 The defectors Geng Zhongming and Shang Kexi also played prominent roles in the Korean invasion.
-Koreans continue to maintain anti-Manchu hatred and sentiments after the 1636 Qing invasion of Korea.

 After the Second Manchu invasion of Korea, Joseon Korea was forced to give several of their royal princesses as concubines to the Qing Manchu regent Prince Dorgon.
 In 1650 Dorgon married the Korean Princess Uisun.
 The princess' name in Korean was Uisun and she was Prince Yi Kaeyoon's (Kumrimgoon) daughter.
 Dorgon married two Korean princesses at Lianshan.